DT-UCPH/sp/README.md

 This is the [Text-Fabric](https://github.com/annotation/text-fabric) representation of the Samaritan Pentateuch.
 The dataset is work in progress, and so far, we have added a number of word features, which you find in the tf folder.
 The features are similar to those of the Biblia Hebraica Stuttgartensia Amstelodamensis (BHSA), so we refer to the [BHSA feature documentation](https://etcbc.github.io/bhsa/) for more explanation of the features.
+Apart from annotations on word level, the dataset contains phrase atom boundaries and phrase boundaries.
+Phrase features like phrase type and phrase function will be added later, just like clause boundaries.

 ### Publication